A. Booking Cargo

 The AWS HBL should be issued prior to the vessel sailing but MUST be issued within seven days of vessel sailing.
 Failure to issue the AWS HBL within this time frame will subject the agent to a late filing fee of USD 50.00 per HBL in addition to the standard HBL fee.

 Regardless of the origin or destination of the shipment, if the Master OBL shows All World Shipping as the Shipper or the Consignee, the AWS Agent MUST issue the online AWS HBL.
-No manual AWS HBL may be utilized under any circumstances.
+No manual AWS HBL’s may be utilized under any circumstances.
+Only HBL’s generated in the AWS On-line system and supplied directly to the Shipper or Consignee are allowed.
 There are absolutely no exceptions to this.
 Any agent failing to adhere to this policy will be subject to the penalties outlined and be subject to having their membership terminated.

 H. Cargo and HBL Restrictions

-AWS invoices our agents on a monthly basis our fees for issuing our on-line HBL, filing rates in our tariff and AMS filing.
+AWS invoices our agents on a monthly basis our fees for issuing our on-line HBL, filing NRA rates and AMS filing.
 We suggest that each agent keep funds deposited at AWS.

 I. Shipping Documents (on shipments to and from the U.S.)